-The need for this rethinking is well known – plastic waste is a big problem.
-And the waste from packaging is a massive part of it.
+By now, the need for a step change in the way that we think about plastics is well established.
+However, plastic and packaging is a valuable commodity that should be reused.
+Specifically, waste from packaging is a big problem.
 For example, in the UK alone plastic waste from single-use packaging amounts to an estimated 2.3 million tonnes pa.
+Reusable packaging systems could address all these issues in accordance with the UK Plastics Pact.

 This £1 million pounds project is funded by UKRI.
 You can find out more this funding award here.

-Want to know more about the history of plastic?
-Our plastics experts worked with Clear On Plastics, a campaign from WRAP, on a series of videos about the history of single use plastic ↓
+Want to know more about plastic?
+Our experts worked with Clear On Plastics, a campaign from WRAP, on a series of videos about the history of single-use plastic ↓

 Many of the Many Happy Returns team took part in #GRIPS2021, as speakers, chairs and in the audience.
 This UKRI, KTN and UK Circular Plastics Network conference gathered together sustainability experts to share knowledge about sustainability.
 Keelan Meade, Tom Webb and Rorie Parsons were all speakers.
 And Racheal Rothman and Tony Ryan both chaired panels.